Dust evolution with MUPPI in cosmological volumes: Results

-\GLG{We devoted some effort to investigating a model improvement on this aspect, made possible by treating the dust content of the ISM.
-Indeed, a better match with the SFRD can by obtained if the SF efficiency tends to increase with cosmic time.} A physically plausible idea is to assume that it increases with the dust to gas (DTG) ratio of the particle.
+We devoted some effort to investigating a model improvement on this aspect, made possible by treating the dust content of the ISM.
+Indeed, a better match with the SFRD can be obtained if the star formation efficiency tends to increase with cosmic time.
+A physically plausible idea is to assume that it increases with the dust-to-gas (DTG) ratio of the particle.
 It is conceivable that a dust enriched ISM favours the process of star formation via several mechanisms not captured at resolved levels.
-To illustrate this possibility, we show in the Figure also the model EFFDSG where the star formation rate is given by
+Star formation occurs in cold, dense, dusty molecular clouds, whose masses and sizes are far below our resolution.
+In these regions, dust plays a crucial role in determining the amount of star-forming gas, via processes such as promoting the formation of H$_2$ molecules or shielding gas from the UV interstellar radiation field.
+It is well established that whenever dust is present in the ISM, catalytic reactions on surfaces of interstellar grains become the main channel of H$_2$ formation \citep[for a recent review see][]{Wakelam2017}.
+Moreover, it has been suggested that dust shielding could be even more important than the presence of H$_2$ in enabling star formation in gas clouds \citep[e.g.][]{Krumholz2011,Glover12,Byrne2019}.
+Higher DTG molecular clouds may thus be able to convert a higher fraction of their mass into stars before being destroyed, thanks to their higher shielding and enhanced capability to produce new H$_2$ molecules.
+Inspired by these considerations, we decided to test a dependence of the star formation efficiency on the DTG\footnote{We exploit here our dust model and make use of the DTG of the SPH gas particles hosting star formation.
+However, due to the DTG-Z correlation (see Sec. \ref{sec:dustscaling}), a Z-dependent star formation efficiency may also work in the same direction.}, as detailed below.